bashojs/basho/README.md

 ### Recursion

-The -g option allows you to recurse to a previous named expression.
+The 'goto' option -g allows you to recurse to a previous named expression.
 It takes two parameters; (1) an expression name and (2) a predicate which stops the recursion.

 Here's an expression that keeps recursing and adding 100 till it exceeds 1000.